Torsion, energy magnetization and thermal Hall effect: Generalized Einstein's relation and conserved currents

 \section{Generalized Einstein's relation and conserved currents}

-Under time-independent external fields varying slowly in space, time-independent solutions of hydrodynamic equations are referred to as hydrostatic configurations.
-In hydrostatics, physical quantities can be effectively summarized in a thermal partition function \citep{jensen2012prl,banerjee2012jhep}, \ZM{where the static nature can be rephrased as the existence of translation symmetry along time-like Killing vector $K$.} Let us turn on external vielbeins $e_{\mu}^{*a}$ and electromagnetic fields $A_{\mu}$ \XQ{on a Euclidean spacetime manifold for a thermal field theory that conserves charge}.
-Assume that thermal partition function is $Z\left[A_{\mu},\ e_{\mu}^{*a}\right]$ with Killing vector $K$, then the corresponding effective action is $S_{\text{eff}}\left[A_{\mu},\ e_{\mu}^{*a}\right]=-i\ln Z$, which can be organized in terms of derivative expansion. \ZM{Namely, we can write down all possible scalars constructed from external fields and Killing vector, i.e., $s^{(n)}_i$, where the subscript $i$ labels its power of derivative and the superscript $(n)$ is for different kinds of scalars.
-Then, the effective action organized by power counting is given as \cite{jensen2012prl},
+\Reply{As outlined in the previous section, we will focus on systems under time-independent external fields varying slowly in space, which reach their equilibrium when statistical forces from inhomogeneity of thermodynamic variables are balanced by mechanical forces.
+The equilibrium conditions for this balancing will be derived in this part from hydrostatics,} where the static nature can be rephrased as the existence of translation symmetry along time-like Killing vector $K$. \Reply{For concreteness, let us consider a charge conserved thermal partition function ($Z\left[A_{\mu},\ e_{\mu}^{*a}\right]$) with Killing vector $K$ on a Euclidean spacetime manifold under slowly varying external vielbein $e_{\mu}^a$ and electromagnetic fields $A_{\mu}$.} In this case, the corresponding effective action $S_{\text{eff}}\left[A_{\mu},\ e_{\mu}^{*a}\right]=-i\ln Z$ can be organized in terms of derivative expansion. \Reply{In doing so we can first write down} all possible scalars invariant under symmetries of the system, which can be constructed from external fields and Killing vector.
+For clarity, we can denote these scalars as $s^{(n)}_i$ with the subscript $i$ labeling its power of derivative and the superscript $(n)$ for different scalars.
+From these scalars, the effective action can be organized as follows~\cite{jensen2012prl},

-where we have used the symbol $P$ for the zero-order term known as the internal pressure.}
+where we have used the symbol $P$ for the zero-order term known as the internal pressure. \Reply{As we shall show later, local temperature and chemical potential manifest themselves as zeroth order scalars due to the temporal translational symmetry, whose equilibrium values are determined by the balancing between statistical forces and mechanical forces, and this yields equilibrium conditions.
+Combined with the $U(1)$ symmetry and the temporal translational symmetry, these equilibrium conditions enable us to define conserved charge currents as well as conserved energy currents.}

-In a hydrostatic action, we have an additional temporal translation symmetry, which enforces the equilibrium condition. \XQ{Let us derive equilibrium conditions and conserved currents in this section.
-In particular, we will see that the zeroth order scalars are the local temperature and chemical potential.
-We will derive the equilibrium conditions for these quantities.
-We will define the conserved charge current and also the conserved energy current corresponding to the temporal translation symmetry.}